-The inclusion of two descriptions for this work reflects the Maori and Pakeha curatorial approaches taken for the exhibition Te Huringa/Turning Points.
+The inclusion of two texts for this work reflects the curatorial approach taken for the exhibition Te Huringa/Turning Points.

 In late 1979, Colin McCahon began work on a three-part painting taking as its subject the Tuhoe messianic prophet Rua Kenana.
 He gave each painting the subtitle Dreaming of Moses.
 The main image of each work is a black Tau cross deriving from the Greek letter T and which represents a gate or opening.
 Along the top of the edge of the crossbar is a flat landscape above which appears a dark pillar of cloud.
 This grows increasingly larger and nearer as the three paintings progress downwards in sequence, according to the vertical hanging scheme drawn by McCahon on one of the sheets of paper.

 Gordon Brown has written, “McCahon sees the Maori situation as being integrated into a broader spiritual history where all share in the common events of human existence and where light and shade, life and death weave their eternal pattern upon humanity.”